My Dinner

 How to make German Vanilla Sauce

 There are several different methods of making this sauce.
-The traditional method includes a vanilla bean which can be expensive and may be difficult to find.
+The traditional method includes a vanilla bean (affiliate link) which can be expensive and may be difficult to find.
 You can substitute the vanilla pod with vanilla extract (affiliate link) or vanilla sugar (see homemade vanilla sugar recipe).

 I am also going to show you a version on how to make vegan vanilla sauce further down below.